 - (At least) 500 refugee and migrant girls (aged 12-18) get immediate access to several formal and informal education activities;

 - (At least) 600 parents are engaged with their children in informal education activities inside the TRCs.

-Between April 1st, 2021 and December 31st, 2022, with Alta Mane support, Save the Children foresees to organize the following activities:
+Between April 1st 2021 – March 31st 2022, also with Alta Mane support, Save the Children has organized the following activities: